 - Preheat oven to 375ºF and line a baking sheet with tin foil.

-- Then, prep brussels sprouts by washing and patting dry with a paper towl.
+- Then, prep brussel sprouts by washing and patting dry with a paper towel.

-- To make bacon wrapped brussels sprouts.
-Place a brussels sprouts at the top of a piece of bacon.
-Then roll it up, your bacon inside the brussels sprout and place on baking sheet.
+- To make bacon wrapped brussel sprouts.
+Place a brussel sprout at the top of a piece of bacon.
+Roll up brussel sprout inside of bacon, using the full piece of bacon to wrap, then place on baking sheet.
 Season with pepper, to taste.

 - Bake at 375ºF for 30-35 minutes depending on how crispy you like your bacon.

-- To serve, insert a toothpick into each brussels sprout.
+- To serve, insert a toothpick into each brussel sprout.

-You can even make bacon pops out of this recipe.
+You can even make bacon and brussels sprout pops out of this recipe.